The Deori Accord

 The Objectives of setting up the Administrative Authority are to provide maximum possible Autonomy within the framework of the Constitution of India for Social, Economic, Educational, Ethnic, and Cultural advancement of the Deori people in the State.

-The Deori Village Council shall have executive power in respect of the execution of development schemes on 29 (twenty-nine) subjects and the Apex Council shall have power on 34 (thirty-four) subjects.
-State Government shall provide funds from TSP and other resources to the Apex Council.
-The DAC shall have the power to local resources that fall within their jurisdiction.
+The Deori Village Council shall have executive power in respect of 29 subjects and the Apex Council shall have power on 34 subjects.

-Views of the Deori Autonomous Council shall be given due regard for any Act enacted by the State Government on religious/social practices, customary laws, and procedures for ownership/transfer of land in the Council areas.
-However, the existing laws, unless amended, shall also apply in these areas.
+Views of the Deori Autonomous Council shall be given due regard for any Act enacted by the State Government on religious/social practices and customary laws.

-The people of the Council area shall have equal opportunities for employment in different government departments as per the laws in force for the time being.
+The people of the Council area shall have equal opportunities for employment in different government departments as per the laws in force.

-The Government of Assam shall constitute an Interim Council, which shall continue till the elections to the Council takes place.
-The election to the Council shall be held within 6 months from the date of signing this accord.
+The Government of Assam shall constitute an Interim Council till the elections to the Council takes place.

-The Government of Assam and the Council shall ensure that the rights and interests of the non-tribal other than Deori as on today, living in the Council area, particularly, in the matters of land, industry, trade & commerce, etc, shall be protected.
+The Government and the Council shall ensure that the rights and interests of the non-tribal other than Deori living in the Council area shall be protected.

 Signatories to the Accord